2025-2026 Online School BROCHURE

 Migration Journeys

-Play an immigration game through Vancouver’s History Galleries.
-Explore the galleries and examine real suitcases from four immigrants’ journeys.
-Students collect points and money inspired by the points-based immigration system.
-This program focuses on who immigrates and why, the quality of life for new immigrants, and immigrants’ contributions to Vancouver from the 1900s to the 1950s.
+Play an interactive immigration game in Vancouver’s History Galleries.
+Explore real suitcases from past immigrants’ journeys while earning points and money inspired by Canada’s points-based immigration system.
+This program examines who immigrated and why, the quality of life for newcomers, and the contributions immigrants made to Vancouver from the 1900s to the 1950s.

 A Seat at the Table

-Discover Chinese immigrants’ stories from MOV’s A Seat at the Table: Chinese Immigration and BC exhibition.
-Reflect on the diversity of Chinese immigrants’ experiences in British Columbia, including their resilience in the face of challenges and their pursuit of justice.
+Discover the stories of Chinese immigrants through A Seat at the Table: Chinese Immigration and BC exhibition.
+Reflect on the diversity of their experiences in British Columbia, their resilience in the face of challenges, and pursuit of justice.

-• Optional Education Kit for A Seat at the Table includes artifacts, photos, historical documents and videos inspired by A Seat at the Table: Chinese Immigration and BC.
-Be creative and use the provided belongings to re-create a mini-exhibition while learning more about the history, food and diverse cultures of Chinese immigrants.
+• Optional Education Kit for A Seat at the Table includes artifacts, photos, historical documents, and videos inspired by A Seat at the Table: Chinese Immigration and BC.
+Use the materials to build a mini exhibition, while uncovering the history, food, and cultural contributions of Chinese immigrants.

 + Ancient Worlds: Grades 6-7